Web Analytics

 1. Direct Peer Pressure

 Direct peer pressure is one of the most obvious types of peer pressure.
 It’s when teenagers are forced to do things they normally wouldn’t do.
-Direct peer pressure is dangerous because it often takes choice away from teenagers, leaving them with only one line of action—conform.
+Direct peer pressure is dangerous because it often takes choice away from teenagers, leaving them with only one line of action—to conform.

 Direct peer pressure can be spoken or unspoken.
-It can happen in subtle ways like a teen receiving a lit cigarette from their friend while sitting in a group of smokers.
-To fit in, the teen might smoke the cigarette even if they’ve never done it before and don’t want to do it.
+It can happen in subtle ways, like a teen receiving a lit cigarette from their friend while sitting in a group of smokers.
+To fit in, the teen might smoke a cigarette even if they’ve never done it before and don’t want to do it.

 2. Indirect Peer Pressure